vaulot/vaulot.academic.site/content/post/2021-02-19-mendeley-to-zotero.md

 _The following instructions are valid for Mendeley 1.19.
 If you have version 1.18, things will be more easy_

-Just as a foreword, it is a very painful process if you have a lot of references and you are bound to loose some references in the process...
+Just as a foreword, **it is a very painful process if you have a lot of references and you are bound to loose some references in the process**...

 [Detailed instructions](https://www.zotero.org/support/kb/mendeley_import) can be found on the Zotero web site.